Sissi-Soeum/Python-Tableau_-World-Happiness-World-Report-2008-2022-/README.md

 As the GDP per Capita, Life Expectancy, and Social Support variables increase, the Happiness Score increases as well.

 # Visulisation with Tableau
+This storyboard doesn’t contain every step i took as part of the analysis, only those relevant to the final results.
 [Click Here](https://public.tableau.com/app/profile/sissi5829/viz/WorldHappinessReportAnalysis2008-2022/SourceandCitations)

 # Tools